d0tTino/UME/README.md

 only imported by the test suite.
 These stubs are not included when the library is packaged for distribution.

+## CI Workflow

+This project uses GitHub Actions to run linting, type checks, unit tests, and coverage reporting.
+The `coverage` job executes on a self-hosted runner as described in [docs/SELF_HOSTED_RUNNER.md](docs/SELF_HOSTED_RUNNER.md).
+It uses `concurrency` with `cancel-in-progress` to terminate earlier runs on the same branch.
+Steps are skipped when only documentation or comments change, so tests and linters run only for code modifications.

 ## Access Control

 UME enforces access restrictions for both Kafka topics and graph operations.